nbrest/kamehouse/kamehouse-snape/README.md

 ## Run

-- All snape scripts are executed via the shell script `snape.sh` installed with `kamehouse-shell`
+- All snape scripts are executed via the shell script `kamehouse-snape.sh` installed with `kamehouse-shell`

-- For example `snape.sh test.py -arg1 val1 -arg2 val2`
+- For example `kamehouse-snape.sh test.py -arg1 val1 -arg2 val2`